-- Analyzing and Solving problems experienced by students in the class room and in the laboratories. - Analyzing the performance of the students of the class after each test and finding the ways and means to improve the performance. - The Class Committee of a particular class of any department is normally constituted by the HoD / Chairperson of the Class Committee.
-However, if the students of different departments are mixed in a class, the class committee shall be constituted by the respective faculty Dean.

-- The Class Committee shall be constituted during the first week of each semester. - The HoD / Chairperson of the class committee are authorized to convene the meeting of the class committee. - The respective faculty Dean has the right to participate in any class committee meeting. - The Chairperson is required to prepare the minutes of every meeting, and submit the same to Dean within two days after having convened the meeting.
-Serious issues if any shall be brought to the notice of the Registrar by the HoD / Chairperson immediately.
+- 1. The class committee shall be constituted during the first week of each semester. - 2.
+The Class Committee of a particular class of any department is normally constituted by the HoD/Chairperson of the Class Committee.
+However, if the students of different departments are mixed in a class, the Class Committee shall be constituted by the respective Dean of the Faculty. - 3.
+The HoD/Chairperson of the Class committee is authorized to convene the meeting of the class committee. - 4.
+The respective Dean of the Faculty has the right to participate in any Class committee meeting. - 5.
+The Chairperson is required to prepare the minutes of every meeting, and submit the same to the Dean concerned within two days after having convened the meeting.
+Serious issues if any shall be brought to the notice of the Registrar by the HoD/Chairperson immediately. - 6.
+Analyzing and solving problems experienced by students in the class room and in the laboratories. - 7.
+Analyzing the performance of the students of the class after each test and finding the ways and means to improve the performance.

-10. COURSE COMMITTEE FOR COMMON COURSES
+9. COURSE COMMITTEE FOR COMMON COURSES